Ubisoft Gear Store E-commerce Launch & Customer Experience Operations

 The Ubisoft Workshop model relied on physical warehouse inventory, which limited product flexibility and created extra support and fulfillment overhead.
 The Gear Store needed a scalable on-demand model with stronger QA, reporting, and customer support coverage.

-I supported the Gear Store transition by helping turn a merchandising concept into an operating model that could be launched, tested, and supported at scale.
+I supported the Gear Store transition by helping turn a merchandising concept into an operating model that could be launched, tested, and supported by real customer-facing teams.

-- Launch and ongoing QA for new products, merch flows, customization paths, and fulfillment behavior
+- Launch and ongoing QA for new products, merch flows, customization paths, item listings, merchandising behavior, and fulfillment paths

-- Support readiness through public and internal FAQs plus clear refund and return policies
+- Support readiness through workflows, escalation paths, public-facing FAQs, internal materials, refund guidance, and return policies

 That combination helped the program operate like a durable commerce surface instead of a one-time merch experiment.